Vietnam & Cambodia Explorer

 If you are taking overnight trains, or primarily using public transport then the smaller your luggage the easier it will be to store under or above bunks.
 Large suitcases may not be able to be taken on board.
 A lockable bag or small padlock for your bag will be useful especially when travelling on public transportation as well.

-You'll also need a day pack/bag to carry water, camera, swimming suit, hiking shoes and jacket etc. when you’re exploring during the day.
+You'll also need a day pack/bag to carry water, camera, swimming suit, waterproof pouch/bag for phone, hiking shoes and jacket etc. when you’re exploring during the day.

 Below we have listed the essentials for this trip:, https://www.intrepidtravel.com/packing-list, WATER BOTTLE

 Please bring your own water bottle to refill along the way.
 Although it can be difficult to avoid bottled water when travelling, please use the water dispensers which are provided on some of our vehicles and at some of our accommodation.
-Your leader will advise whether tap water is safe to drink in your destination and if it is you can simply refill with tap water.
+Your group leader or local representative will advise whether tap water is safe to drink in your destination and if it is you can simply refill with tap water.
 When unable to avoid bottled water it is better to buy the largest available and distribute into your smaller bottle for the day.
 If you are walking or trekking as part of your trip you will need to carry at least 2L of water with you., LOCAL DRESS:

 When packing be aware that dress standards are conservative throughout Asia, especially outside major cities.
 To respect this and for your own comfort, we strongly recommend modest clothing.
 This means clothing that covers your shoulders and knees.
 Loose, lightweight, long clothing is both respectful and cool in the predominantly hot Asian climate.
 In many rural areas in Asia women will need to wear modest clothing even to swim.
 Singlets, tank tops and topless sun bathing are all unacceptable.
 When visiting religious sites men often need to wear long trousers and women a long skirt or sarong.